nevooronni/PingPong/README.md

 ## Specifications

-The program should handle: | Example Input | Example Output
+The program should ... | Example Input | Example Output
 ----- | ----- | -----
-The program should count up to the number entered by the user | Example Input: 2 | Example Output: [1,2] The program should replace the number 3 with the word "ping" | Example Input: 3 | Example Output: [1,2,ping] The program should replace the number 5 with the word "pong" | Example Input: 5 | Example Output: [1,2,ping,4,pong] The program should replace the number 15 with the word "pingpong" | Example Input: 15 | Example Output: [1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong]
+Count up to the number entered by the user | Number: 2 | Result: [1,2] Replace the number 3 with the word "ping" | Number: 3 | Result: [1,2,ping]
+Replace the number 5 with the word "pong" | Number: 5 | Result: [1,2,ping,4,pong]
+Replace the number 15 with the word "pingpong" | Number: 15 | Result: [1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong]
-The program should replace numbers divisible by 3 with the word "ping" | Example Input: 6 | Example Output: [1,2,ping,4,pong,ping]
+Replace numbers divisible by 3 with the word "ping" | Number: 6 | Result: [1,2,ping,4,pong,ping]
-The program should replace numbers divisible by 5 with the word "pong" | Example Input: 10 | Example Output: [1,2,ping,4,pong,ping,7,8,ping,pong]
+Replace numbers divisible by 5 with the word "pong" | Number: 10 | Result: [1,2,ping,4,pong,ping,7,8,ping,pong]
-The program should replace numbers divisible by 15 with the word "pingpong" | Example Input: 30 | Example Output: [1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong,16,17,ping,19,pong,ping,22,23,ping,pong,26,ping,28,29,pingpong]
+Replace numbers divisible by 15 with the word "pingpong" | Number: 30 | Result: [1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong,16,17,ping,19,pong,ping,22,23,ping,pong,26,ping,28,29,pingpong]

 ## Future Features

 HTML | CSS | JavaScript
 ----- | ----- | -----
------ | Fix bug | Add animation to the words "ping", "pong", and "pingpong" on the results page
+--- | Fix bug | Add animation to the words "ping", "pong", and "pingpong" on the results page
------ | Replace the background picture on the landing page | -----
+--- | Replace the background picture on the landing page | ---

 ## Support and Contact Details